d-led/picojson_serializer/README.md

 Make sure `picojson.h` can be found, include `picojson_serialization.h`, no extra build steps necessary.

-[Premake4](http://industriousone.com/premake) is included and the generated build files are to be found in the Build folder.
+[Premake4](http://industriousone.com/premake) is included and can be used to generate build files in the Build folder.
+To build and run the tests, do:

+    ./premake4 gmake
+    make -C Build

 declaring objects as serializable
 ---------------------------------